 Payment and Benefit Information for Other VA Educational Benefit Programs

-Note: UMUC Europe is not eligible for the VA's Advanced Payment Program.
+Note: UMGC Europe is not eligible for the VA's Advanced Payment Program.

 Undergraduate Training Time Table

 |Credits||15 wks||14 wks||13 wks||12 wks||11 wks||10 wks||9 wks||8 wks||7 wks||6 wks||5 wks||4 wks||3 wks||2 wks||1 wk|

 |Credits||12 week online session|

 Note: This applies to all graduate degrees and certificates.